-First Examination Monday, February 20, 2023
+First Examination Monday, October 02, 2023

-Second Examination Monday, March 27, 2023
+Second Examination Monday, November 06, 2023

-Third Examination Monday, April 24, 2023
+Third Examination Monday, December 04, 2023

-Final Examination Monday, May 08, 2023
+Final Examination Monday, December 18, 2023

 If you miss an examination, you will receive a grade of zero that will be calculated into your final grade.
 There are no make-up examinations.
-The following table will determine your final grade.
+Although the following table will be used to determine your final grade, all examinations must be taken to earn a satisfactory final grade in the course.

 85% to 100% Α

-80% to 84% B-
+80% to 84% В+

 70% to 79% В

-65% to 69% C-
+65% to 69% C+

 50% to 64% C

 40% to 49% D

 0% to 39% F

-The examination grades will not be curved, nor will the final grades be curved.
+The examination grades will not be curved, and the final grades will not be curved.
 Each examination, including the Final Examination, will consist of multiple-choice and/or true-false questions, all of which will come directly from topics discussed in class, topics discussed in the textbook, and topics discussed in the online notes.
 Each examination, including the Final Examination, will be closed book and closed notes.
 No formula sheet or cheat sheet will be provided, nor will either be permitted for any of the examinations.